-- a) Gold is most likely to be found in areas where it has been found previously. - b) Your machines ability to locate gold at depth is limited.
-Do not waste time detecting virgin ground where the bedrock or base is too deep.
-Maximum effective depth on a large metal target (drink can size) is about 600- 900 mm. - c) Small coils (coils with a diameter of less than 11") are more sensitive to tiny gold nuggets but do not penetrate as deep as a larger coil.
-Larger coils (greater than 11") penetrate deeper but are far less sensitive to smaller nuggets. - d) For gold detecting with a modern pulse induction detector most operators will use a mono coil.
-As a general rule in highly mineralized ground, a Double D coil operates more quietly than a mono-loop coil but is less sensitive to tiny nuggets, whereas the Mono coil is noisier however it is more sensitive to tiny nuggets and has different field pattern that can give more depth.
-Be aware that new technologies from the major detector companies may give different results from this general rule.

-- e) When searching mullock heaps, look, at how deep the old miners dug to get down to the thin layer of 'pay dirt' or 'wash layer', often located from two to five meters deep in a typical shallow gully.
+- In warm weather water should be carried and sipped often.
+By the time thirst sets in, dehydration is well underway.
+People have been found dead in inland Australia from dehydration and were still carrying water.
+Gold is most likely to be found in areas where it has been found previously. - Your machine's ability to locate gold at depth is limited.
+Don't waste time detecting virgin ground where the bedrock or base is too deep.
+Maximum effective depth on a drink-can sized metal target is about 600-900 mm. - Small coils (diameter of less than 11") are more sensitive to tiny gold nuggets but do not penetrate as deep as larger coils.
+Larger coils (greater than 11") penetrate deeper but are far less sensitive to smaller nuggets. - For gold detecting with a modern pulse induction detector most operators will use a mono coil.
+As a general rule in highly mineralized ground, a Double-D coil operates more quietly than a mono-loop coil but is less sensitive to tiny nuggets.
+The Mono coil is noisier but is more sensitive to tiny nuggets and has different field pattern that can give more depth.
+Be aware that new technologies from the major detector companies may give different results from this general rule. - When searching mullock heaps, look at how deep the old miners dug to get down to the thin layer of 'pay dirt' or 'wash layer'- often located from 2-5 metres deep in a typical shallow gully.
 The only gold you are likely to detect at the surface of a gully is what the miners dug up out of the hole and have thrown out on the heap.
-You are unlikely to locate gold in deep virgin ground adjacent to the diggings. - f) Not all holes on diggings produced gold.
+You are unlikely to locate gold in deep virgin ground adjacent to the diggings. - Not all holes on diggings produced gold.
 These holes were called 'duffers'.
-Look for holes close together as they did not work in one another's pockets unless they were onto payable gold. - g) Look for ground on gently sloping hill sides that look like a 'moonscape'.
+Look for holes close together as they did not work in one another's pockets unless they were onto payable gold.

+- Look for ground on gently sloping hill sides that look like a 'moonscape'.
 This is 'surfaced' ground in which the old timers removed all the top soil down to the bedrock, usually from 100mm to 600mm in depth, and carted it away to be washed in puddlers for its gold.
-Tiny nuggets can often be detected on the surfaced area and also in the higher ground just above the surfacing and the area just below it. - h) When detecting mullock heaps and deeper ground, listen for the faint but repeatable signals.
-Do not be disappointed if you only detect bullets, shotgun pellets or even rusty nails.
-Gold sounds just like lead and should have already been dug.
-You are doing everything right and you will soon find your first gold nugget. - i) When detecting mullock heaps, you will be more successful if you concentrate your efforts in checking areas where a detector coil has not been: under prickly bushes and under rotting logs which have lain undisturbed for the last 25 years across the heaps.
+Tiny nuggets can often be detected on the surfaced area and also in the higher ground just above the surfacing and the area just below it. - When detecting mullock heaps and deeper ground, listen for the faint but repeatable signals.
+Don't be disappointed if you only detect bullets, shotgun pellets or even rusty nails.
+Gold sounds just like lead: you are doing everything right and you will soon find your first gold nugget. - When detecting mullock heaps, you will be more successful if you concentrate your efforts in checking areas where a detector coil has not been: under prickly bushes and under rotting logs which have lain undisturbed for the last 25 years across the heaps.
 That portion of the heap has not had a modern detector over it!
 Remember there are no prizes for the person who detects the greatest number of heaps.
 Success lies with the operator who does a thorough job of detecting a heap.
-"Low & Slow' will get the results.
-And please, refill your holes straight away. - j) Respect the historic importance of the old puddlers and do not detect on the actual puddler.
-The adjacent heaps will be more rewarding in any case. - k) Never walk backwards while detecting deep mine shafts are plentiful on some gold fields.
+"Low & Slow' will get the results. - Never walk backwards while detecting deep mine shafts are plentiful on some gold fields.
 They can be in the gullies or on the hillside.
 Do not be tempted to look down to see how deep it is.
-If you fall in and are lucky enough to survive, the chances of anyone finding you are pretty remote. - 1) When participating in Club 'treasure hunts', many machines are in very close proximity so only VLF or coin/relic detectors are permitted to be used as they are less prone to interfere with one another.
+If you fall in and are lucky enough to survive, the chances of anyone finding you are pretty remote.

-Clothing & Equipment
+Clothing